DihanAbir/react-volunter-server/README.md

 - Add a new task
 - Login and user authentication
 - Database conection
-- admin panel
+- Admin panel
-- admin can see all users task
+- Admin can see all users task
-- delete task
+- Delete task